Right-click for episode transcript

 PETER: I have an extra chromosome.

-MOLLY BLOOM: That extra chromosome means that Peter and Noah have Down syndrome.
+MOLLY BLOOM: That extra chromosome means that Peter and Noah have down syndrome.
 For Peter, it's just another thing that makes him him.

-PETER: Yeah, and I like Down syndrome, and I think it's cool.
-For Max, meeting someone with Down syndrome made him curious.
+MOLLY BLOOM: For Max, meeting someone with down syndrome made him curious.

-MAX: When Noah came into the school, that just made me want to know the answer to this question, what causes Down syndrome?
-And so I sent the question into Brains On.
+MAX: When Noah came into the school, that just made me want to know the answer to this question.
+What causes down syndrome?
+And so I sent the question in to Brains On!

 MOLLY BLOOM: We'll be answering that today.
 Keep listening.